 Keep in mind that punishing an aggressive dog is a very, very bad idea.
 Most aggression comes from fear, and making your dog afraid of you is likely to make the aggression worse!
-Let’s focus on positive socialization instead.
+Let’s focus on positive socialization (our recommended method of dog training) instead.

 The steps to successfully socializing an aggressive dog may sound daunting, but just follow the steps and don’t be afraid to hire a trainer or comment below for more help!